auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     towards protecting the privacy of your accounts.

-    If you take this approach, you may want to at least maintain a log of fake usernames that have been inquired about, so that you have the option of smoothly migrating away from your simple solution as your needs grow.
+    If you take this approach, you may want to at least maintain a log of fake login names that have been inquired about, so that you have the option of smoothly migrating away from your simple solution as your needs grow.

 [^bloom-example]: